Measuring surface tensions of soft solids with huge contact-angle hysteresis

 Our results allow us to calculate the maximum force that can be exerted on the substrate before depinning occurs -- something that can not be measured without an accurate value of $\Delta\Upsilon$.
 Consider a droplet at its advancing contact angle, $\theta_a$, as shown in Figure \ref{fig:depin}.
 Evaluating Eqs (\ref{eqn:gammas1},\ref{eqn:gammas2}) in this configuration yields the total magnitude of the depinning force

 For the current experiments, this gives $\Upsilon_\mathrm{depin}=104~\mathrm{mN/m}$.
-It is interesting to speculate what sets this value, as hysteresis can arise for multiple reasons, including surface roughness, microscopic chemical heterogeneity of the surface, molecular reorientation at the surface, and dynamic hysteresis due to viscoelastic braking \cite{erbi99}.
-Here, it is unlikely that surface roughness is significant as surface tension flattens the surface at lengths scales $\ll \Upsilon/E$.
-Viscoelastic braking \cite{carr96} is also unlikely here, as droplet contact angles show little relaxation over the course of days.
+It is interesting to speculate what sets this value, as hysteresis can arise for multiple reasons, including surface roughness, microscopic chemical heterogeneity of the surface, molecular reorientation at the surface, and dynamic hysteresis due to viscoelastic or poroelastic braking \cite{erbi99}.
+Here, it is unlikely that there is significant surface roughness of the native gel surface, as surface tension keeps it extremely flat during the curing process.
+Viscoelastic braking \cite{carr96,lhermerout2016moving} or poroelastic braking \cite{guan2020state} is also unlikely here, as droplet contact angles show little relaxation over the course of days.
 Instead, we expect it to be related to processes at the surface including yielding and damage \cite{baum06,grze17}, molecular reorientation of the surface \cite{holl75,holl76,yasu81,butt18}, or potentially strain-dependent surface properties \cite{snoe18,van18}.
 Fully understanding the origins of pinning here is beyond the scope of this paper.
 However, we believe our approach provides important new tools to explore this question.